learn-co-curriculum/Box-Model/README.md

 }
 ```

-The `border-box` value, on the other hand, will calcuate the width including the
+The `border-box` value, on the other hand, will calculate the width including the
 content, padding and border, but not the margin.
 So this CSS:

 ```css